-While fulfilling the above duties, the Mayor will provide a weekly update to Council by email, showing their schedule for the previous week.
+While fulfilling the above duties, the Mayor When a Councillor is in the Acting Mayor position, they will provide a weekly update to Council by email, showing their schedule for the previous week.
 The update must include the following:

-- all meetings attended as the Mayor within the office and outside of the office with residents, businesses, developers, and organizations, including a brief description of the contents of the meetings; - correspondence to the Mayor's Office; - correspondence from the Mayor's Office; - events that the Mayor attended; - events that the Mayor was unable to attend and required an Acting Mayor; and - information on upcoming events for which the Mayor deems an update to Council appropriate.
+- all meetings attended as the Acting Mayor within the office and outside of the office with residents, businesses, developers, and organizations, including a brief description of the contents of the meetings;

+- correspondence to the Mayor's Office;

+- correspondence from the Mayor's Office;

+- events that the Acting Mayor attended and;

+- · events that the Mayor was unable to attend and required an Acting Mayor; and

+- information on upcoming events for which the Acting Mayor deems an update to Council appropriate.

-The weekly update will be included as an information item in a Closed Meeting of Council each week to allow an opportunity for addressing any questions or concerns about the Mayor's weekly update.
+The weekly update will be included as an information item in a Closed Meeting of Council each week to allow an opportunity for addressing any questions or concerns about the Acting Mayor's weekly update.
 A redacted weekly update will also be placed on the following Regular Council meeting agenda as information.